-This crisis is however far from over.
-This upgrade owes to somewhat less dire outcomes in the second quarter, as well as signs of a stronger recovery in the third quarter, offset partly by downgrades in some emerging and developing economies.
 The COVID-19 pandemic continues to spread with millions of lives tragically lost so far, the novel coronavirus has been a challenge like no other.

 However, the world is adapting as a result of eased lockdowns and the rapid deployment of policy support at an unprecedented scale by central banks and governments around the world.
-The global economy is coming back from the depths of its collapse in the first half of this year.
+The global economy is coming back from the depths of its collapse of last year.